Salkantay Trek to Machu Picchu 4 Days / 3 Nights

 With fewer people on the route the Salkantay Trek allows you to enjoy the natural beauty of the Andes without any of the distractions and disturbances you find on the Inca Trail

-By booking your Salkantay Trek with Cusco Journeys & Adventure you are choosing the best.
+By booking your Salkantay Trek to Machu Picchu 4 Days 3 Nights with Cusco Journeys & Adventure, you are choosing the best.
 Don’t believe us?
 Check out our reviews on TripAdvisor!

 - Starting Altitude – 2900m / 9515ft.